Documentation

 Step 3 - Interpreting the test results

-Any time during the A/B test, you can run the following command to check the live results:
+Any time during the A/B test, you can monitor the live results by executing the following command:

 vtex workspace abtest status

-If desired, you can still update the workspaces being used in the A/B test.
-However, notice that the fewer changes made to these workspaces, the more accurate your results will be.
+You can still update the workspaces used in the A/B test if necessary.
+However, note that the fewer changes you make to these workspaces, the more accurate your results will be.

-Before completing your A/B test, it's important to understand both workspaces' comparative and final results.
+Before completing your A/B test, it is important to understand the comparative and final results of the two workspaces.
+The following presents the metrics available for both results:

 Comparative results